Divine filiation: Theological views

 Writing in the early 20th century (circa 1917–1923), Blessed Columba Marmion gave great emphasis to this doctrine.
 One commentator has observed that although the doctrine had been addressed by many spiritual writers before him, "it would be difficult to find another who had given the mystery such preeminence, making it, as he does, the beginning and the end of the spiritual life.
 And with Dom Marmion it is not so much a theory or a system, as a living truth that acts directly on the soul."
 Some believe the Catholic Church will one day formally declare Marmion the Doctor of Divine Adoption.

-Among contemporary authors, Scott Hahn, an American theologian and convert from Calvinism, has written much about filiation in the context of the theology of the covenant.
-He sees the covenant as a real family bond.
-He has also written about filiation in the context of his journey as a member of Opus Dei, whose founder, St. Josemaría Escrivá, is a leading writer on this topic.
-Escriva saw filiation as the "foundation of the Christian life," and had a mystical experience in early years of Opus Dei (1931) that led him to emphasize this aspect of Christian life.
-Fernando Ocariz, who wrote God as Father (1998) is another theologian who has several works on divine filiation.

 Judaism's view

-Fundamentally, Judaism believes that God, as the creator of time, space, energy and matter, is beyond them, and cannot be born or die.
-Judaism teaches that it is heretical for any man to claim to be God or a part of God; see also Idolatry in Judaism.
-There is no Jewish concept of something as a "divine filiation" or "God The Son".
-The Jerusalem Talmud (Ta'anit 2:1) states explicitly: "if a man claims to be God, he is a liar."
-According to Jewish scholars, the Christian concept of Divine filiation has indirect reference to the prior Jewish phrase Son of God, which is found in the Jewish Bible, referring to angels, or humans or even all mankind.

 According to Judaism's view of Jesus, Jewish scholars note that though Jesus is said to have used the phrase "my Father in Heaven" (cf. Lord's Prayer), this common poetic Jewish expression may have been misinterpreted as literal.